digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * configBlock - the initial configuration block for the ledger.
 * meta - the metadata associated with the configuration block.
+  * blockHash (required) - a unique identifier for the block that the storage subsystem will use to index the block.
 * options - a set of options used when creating the ledger.
-  *  owner - the owner of the ledger (default: none - public ledger)
-  *  eventHasher (required) - the event hashing function to use
-  *  blockHasher (required) - the block hashing function to use
 * callback(err, storage) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise
   * storage - The storage to use for the purposes of accessing